-- (1) A person must not park, store or repair a heavy vehicle or a long vehicle on land in a residential zone, that is less than one acre in size. - (2) A person must not, without a permit, park, store or repair a heavy vehicle or a long vehicle on land in a residential zone that is equal to or greater than one acre in size. - (3) Irrespective of whether a permit is required under this clause, a person must not cause a nuisance to any other person by parking, storing, or repairing a long vehicle on land in a residential zone.
+- (1) A person must not park, store or repair a heavy vehicle or a long vehicle on land in a residential zone that is 2,000 square meters or less in size. - (2) A person must not, without a permit, park, store or repair a heavy vehicle or a long vehicle on land in a residential zone that is 2,001 square meters or greater in size. - (3) Irrespective of whether a permit is required under this clause, a person must not cause a nuisance to any other person by parking, storing, or repairing a long vehicle on land in a residential zone.